I've spent half a century writing for radio and print (mostly print). I hope to be still tapping the keys as I take my

 CNBC reports (November 2013) that “Last year, one Pennsylvania couple had $10,000 worth of cash and checks stolen; this summer, wedding crashers in Minnesota allegedly made off with a box containing more than $7,000 in cash, checks and gift cards.”

 Burglars are also known to trawl through wedding announcements in newspapers and online.
 While the bride and groom are getting hitched or on their honeymoon there’s going to be nobody at home and there are likely to be some nice presents lying around.

 The Fake Bridal Show

 This is a trap for wedding vendors.
 Karen Tucker of Pittsburgh pulled it off in several U.S. cities before the police bracelets were clapped around her wrists in 2010 in Boston.

 She ran advertisements in local media attracting wedding suppliers to hire booths to display their services.
 Brides-to-be were going to show up in their thousands.

-By now, you’ve discovered the pattern. of course, the exhibition space was never booked, but the deposits from eager wedding vendors were eagerly cashed.
+By now, you’ve figured out the pattern.
+Of course, the exhibition space was never booked, but the deposits from eager wedding vendors were eagerly cashed.